Dissertation Support

 Planning

-Your topic will likely encompass multiple, possibly interlinked, elements.
+Your topic is likely to include multiple, possibly interlinked, elements.
 Using a mind map or similar tool to plan your content will help you to focus your question.

 Once you know your overall topic, you will be refining this into a specific research question.